Achievable logoAchievable logo

 Comparing expiration date with shelf life of a drug

 • Expiration date: The date by which the manufacturer guarantees the drug’s potency and safety.
 Ideally, drugs should not be used after the expiration date.
 Some drugs may still maintain potency for a while after the expiration date, and some degrade to toxic products after the expiration date.
 The expiration date may contain letters or numbers.
-The FDA recommends to include a year, date, and month for the expiration date in a YYYY-MM-DD format e.g., 2027-02-01, or a YYYY-MMM-DD format e.g., 2027-FEB-01.
-In case space is lacking on the package, then a YYYY-MM (2021-01) or YYYY-MMM (2021-JAN) format can be used.
+The FDA recommends including a year, month, and date in a YYYY-MM-DD format (e.g., 2027-02-01) or a YYYY-MMM-DD format (e.g., 2027-FEB-01).
+If space is limited on the package, a YYYY-MM (2021-01) or YYYY-MMM (2021-JAN) format can be used.
 The parts should be separated by a hyphen or by a forward slash.

 • Shelf life: This refers to the quality of a drug.
-Although they are not toxic, they may not be effective if taken after their shelf life.
-Shelf life is affected by storage conditions like heat, light, and moisture.
+Although drugs past their shelf life are not necessarily toxic, they may not be effective.
+Shelf life is affected by storage conditions such as heat, light, and moisture.

 Expiration date